-Wednesday School: At the direction of the principals, students may be assigned a Wednesday School.
-Wednesday School runs from 3:20pm - 4:00pm.
+After School Detention: At the direction of the principals, students may be assigned an after school detention.
+Detention runs from 3:30pm - 4:00pm.
 Students are responsible for their own transportation.

 Disciplinary Removal: An action less severe than suspension, expulsion or emergency removal and defined as the denial to a student of permission to attend the classes in which she/he is enrolled.